SciMed/style-guide/README.md

 #### Migrations

-* Both schema.rb and migration files should be maintained so that developers can migrate from scratch or load the schema.
+* Both `schema.rb` and migration files should be maintained so that developers can migrate from scratch or load the schema.
 * When setting up a new application, use `rake db:schema:load` and `rake db:seed` unless you have a good reason to run migrations from scratch.
 * Keep the `schema.rb` (or `structure.sql`) up to date and under version control.
 * Migrations should define any classes that they use.
 (If the class is deleted in the future the migrations should still be able to run).
 * For rails 1, 2, and 3 applications use `rake db:test:prepare` to update the schema of the test database.
 (This is deprecated in Rails 4).
 * Use those database features!
 Enforce default values, null contraints, uniqueness, etc in the database (in migrations instead) of only in the application layer.
 (The database can avoid race conditions, is faster and more reliable).
 * When you create a new migration, run it both UP AND DOWN before commiting the change.
-* Prefer using "change" in migrations to writing individual "up" and "down" methods when possible.
+* Prefer using `change` in migrations to writing individual `up` and `down` methods when possible.
 * Make sure to update seeds/factories when adding columns (particularly those with validations) or tables

 #### Seeds